Andygrowth/Andygrowth/README.md

 ![@andygrowth - Github - Cover](https://github.com/user-attachments/assets/596e817e-10bd-47ca-97a5-b057c3061324)

 <!-- DESCRIPTION -->
-🧘‍♂️ After 7 years in the financial industry and a decade supporting entrepreneurs with growth and digital strategy, I now build minimalist apps that blend ancient wisdom, technology, sports, and wellness.
+🧘‍♂️ After 7 years in the financial industry and a decade supporting entrepreneurs with growth and digital strategy.

+I now build minimalist apps that blend ancient wisdom, technology, sports, and wellness.

 🌱 My mission is to help people feel successful one digital product and piece of content at a time.